josiahjswab/slack-bot/README.md

 In order to sign in, go to the url route /login

-After you sign in with slack you should get the following objects in your users.
+After you sign in with slack you should get the following objects like the following in your users.

-{
-    "username": "slack.UREHZNDL3",
-    "email": "UREHZNDL3@loopback.Slack.com",
-    "id": "5dfaade86a95a2edf110740a"
+{ "username": "slack.UREHZNDL3", "email": "UREHZNDL3@loopback.Slack.com", "id": "5dfaade86a95a2edf110740a" }
-}

-Role mapping is not implemented yet, you need to post a role mapping with the principal id equal to the user id from above.
-Also you need to make up the roleID and principal type.
-We use STUDENT because it made the most sense.

-{
-    "id": "5dfac549a12a9006eb58cc0c",
-    "principalType": "STUDENT",
-    "principalId": "5dfaade86a95a2edf110740a",
+Now use the /edit command or the explorer to create a student with a matching slack ID.

+In the admin dashboard, if you go to edit a student and change them to paid it will create a role mapping like the following.
+This will allow the student to view their dashboard.

-    "roleId": "5dfaade86a95a2edf110840a"
+{ "id": "5dfac549a12a9006eb58cc0c", "principalType": "USER", "principalId": "5dfaade86a95a2edf110740a", "roleId": "5dfaade86a95a2edf110840a" }
-}

-additionally add the redirect url /student/auth/slack/callback to your slack application
+additionally you will need to add auth/slack/callback to your slack application

-Also add SLACK_CLIENT_ID and SLACK_CLIENT_SECRET
-from your slack application credentials in Basic Information
+Also add SLACK_CLIENT_ID and SLACK_CLIENT_SECRET from your slack application credentials in Basic Information

 :copyright: 2019 San Diego Code School